Working Girl

 ⏱️ Runtime & Duration

-The total runtime of Working Girl is 114 minutes (1h 54m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Working Girl (1988) is 114 minutes (1h 54m).
+Directed by Mike Nichols, the film runs for 114 minutes in its complete theatrical version.

 Verdict Summary